erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 {% include aligner.html images="/frida-mysterypi/mpi1.png" width=100 %}

-I already wanted to approach it as a project, so I set myself up with some goals.
-The game doesn't allow resizing in windowed mode and its fixed at a a 800x600 resolution, so I wanted to enable resizing in windowed mode as the first step.
+I already decided to approach it as a project, so I set myself up with some goals.
+The game **doesn't allow resizing in windowed mode** and its fixed at a 800x600 resolution, so I wanted to enable resizing in windowed mode as the first step.
 Of course the next step was to enable more "hints" :).
 Then finally, I wanted to implement some sort of multiplayer feature just for the kick of it.

 As of writing this, the first goal is achieved.
-In this first post of (what I think is going to be) three, I'll walk through the basics of the game's implementation and how I instrumented it with Frida to scale its window.
+In this first post of (what I think is going to be) three, I'll walk through the basics of the game's implementation and how I instrumented it with Frida to scale its video output.

 ## initial analysis

-Initial analysis (quickly skimming through strings) shows that the game is built on SDL.
+Initial analysis (quickly skimming through strings) revealed that the game is built on SDL.
 Since the game is released in 2007, it is a strong possibility that its not SDL2 but an older version.
-Later analysis shows that it's SDL1.2 (patch level 9).
+Later analysis showed that it's SDL1.2 (patch level 9).

 First thing to notice is that there are almost no dependencies.
 Most of the libraries are statically linked and stripped, making the initial phase a bit hard.
 I'm also guilty of not having used a plugin to automatically name library functions.
-Though it wasn't that bad of a nuisance to go through since most of SDL functions reference at least one error string, therefore really trivial to figure out which is which.
+Though it wasn't that bad of a nuisance to go through since most of SDL functions reference at least one error string, therefore it was really trivial to figure out which is which.
 I named them manually as I went along.

 The game comes with a library named `Resources.dll`.
-Opening it up with GHIDRA revealed pretty much every asset the game uses.
+Opening it up with GHIDRA revealed pretty much every asset the game used.
 Then I used `pefile` to dump all the resources.
-The dump includes images, sounds, fonts and even some xml files that I later learned is in [MSL] (Mapping Specification Language) format.
+The dump consists of images, sounds, fonts and even some xml files that I later learned is in [MSL] (Mapping Specification Language) format.
 These files are used as plaintext databases for the assets, menu and level layouts etc. Even all of the objects' coordinates on the screen can be found in these files.

 {% include aligner.html images="/frida-mysterypi/rsrc.png" width=100 %}